deuxfleurs-org/garage/script/jepsen.garage/README.md

 Results:

 - For now, no failures with clock-scramble nemesis + partition nemesis
-- TODO: layout reconfiguration nemesis
+- TODO: layout reconfiguration nemesis (does not fail yet! but it should)

 ### Set, continuous test (interspersed reads and writes)